richrd/suplemon/README.md

    * [ ] Default to legendary Monokai colors
          http://www.monokai.nl/blog/2006/07/15/textmate-color-theme/
  * [ ] File selector, kind of like what nano has
+   * [ ] This should be implemented as an extension
+   * [ ] Could be triggered with a key binding (and/or override open file)
+   * [ ] Need to refactor App class to support views instead of just files
+   * [ ] A view could be an editor or an extension ui
+   * [ ] Extensions should be able to control both status bars and key legend
  * [ ] Store files and cursor positions for and restoring on next run
  * [ ] Feature to automatically add ; to end of lines
     * [ ] Generalized: add line prepend and append commands